 Ten Natural Back Pain Relievers

-- Get outside – getting outside for a walk and exposing your skin to natural sunlight can do wonders for back pain.
-In recent research, vitamin D deficiency has been liked to chronic pain conditions that don’t respond to the usual treatments.
+Getting outside for a walk and exposing your skin to natural sunlight can do wonders for back pain.
+In recent research, vitamin D deficiency has been liked to chronic pain conditions that don’t respond to the usual relief care.
 Not only will getting outside help you to get good exercise (which helps with back pain), but it can elevate vitamin D levels with sun exposure to help you experience less pain.

 Upper Cervical Chiropractic Care and the Root Cause of Back Pain